kubeedge/website/content/en/docs/developer/device_crd.md

 ## Device Instance

 A `device` instance represents an actual device object.
-It is like an instantiation of the `device model` and references properties defined in the model which exposed by property visitors to access.
+It is like an instantiation of the `device model` and references properties defined in the model which are exposed by property visitors to access.
 The device spec is static while the device status contains dynamically changing data like the desired state of a device property and the state reported by the device.

-Details on device instance definition can be found [here](https://github.com/kubeedge/kubeedge/tree/master/docs/proposals/device-management-enhance.md#modifications-on-device-instance-types).
+Details on the device instance definition can be found [here](https://github.com/kubeedge/kubeedge/tree/master/docs/proposals/device-management-enhance.md#modifications-on-device-instance-types).

 ### Device Instance Sample
 A sample device instance like below,